JoeManto/OIT-CX/readme.md

 Styles that are local to a component should be implemented as javascript object styling.
 In line style in the jsx block

 **Javascript Object Styling**
-define all the styling in the render method of the component
+define all the styling in the render method of the class component or use css modules
 ```javascript
     render(){
         const divStyle = {